davidfarmer/LandscapeData/README.md

-This is a placeholder while we put out data into a readable and documented format.
+This is a placeholder while we put our data into a readable and documented format.